 Indoor pollution comes from a variety of sources: cooking, cigarette smoke, candles and incense, off-gassing from manufactured materials like carpet, vapors from cleanings products, pet dander, and HVAC systems.
 Then there are outdoor contaminants that make their way through doors and windows.
 Those include exhaust, mold, emissions from factory vents, and pollen.

 The filtration system was pretty easy to assemble.
 I unpacked it and removed the wrapping from the filters.
-I downloaded the app and then paired the air filter with my smartphone via Bluetooth.
+I downloaded the app and then paired the air filter with my smartphone via Wi-Fi.

 In its automated smart mode, Airmega quietly goes about filtering your air.
-It has a high-efficiency particulate air filter (HEPA) with gingko and Japanese sumac.
+It has a high-efficiency particulate air filter (HEPA).
 It has two Max2 activated carbon filters (with coconut extracts) to capture and reduce more than 99 percent of volatile organic compounds (VOCs) and odors.

 It has a dual suction fan, which means the purifier can remain smaller without sacrificing a lot of power.
 It traps particulates as small as 0.3 microns, or less than 1/100th the width of a human hair.
 Cleaned air re-circulates through a vent at the top of the purifier.
 It’s sort of big, like a mini fridge.
 South Korea’s Coway says the 400S model can cover more than 1,560 square feet of space.